Mike Michalowicz, Founder, Speaker, Author and Advisor

 But Michalowicz didn’t find his passion for writing that quickly, or easily.
 Before that epiphany came some hard times.
 Between drinking, being diagnosed with functional depression, and struggling with insomnia, Michalowicz faced his darkest days before the dawn.

 “I removed myself from any social interaction.
 I hid away…I started drinking, and I couldn’t sleep,” Michalowicz recalls.
-“I remember looking forward to falling asleep, and [if I could fall asleep] hoping that I’d never wake up…because I didn’t want to face the next day and go through this dark cloud.”
+“I remember looking forward to falling asleep, and hoping that I’d never wake up…because I didn’t want to face the next day and go through this dark cloud.”

 But another turning point was on the horizon.
 One day, while chatting with some friends, Michalowicz mentioned his struggles.
 In response, someone keeping a journal in lieu of therapy.
 Michalowicz tried it out and came to realize that journaling was the outlet he needed.